Bridgekin/Bridgekin/README.md

 Build a social graph of a team's contacts by enriching contact upload from sources like LinkedIn, Gmail, etc (future).

 ## Getting Started
+Before setting up the repo, make you've installed the latest versions of ruby and rails for backend, and npm (or yarn) for frontend, locally.

 A. Setup Repo
 1. Download the repo at the top right
 2. Unzip and save the repo